-Soto Restaurant.
+Soto Japanese Restaurant - permanently closed.
 Food was great, had the full omakase.

 Everything was very consistent in quality and taste.
 Especially loved the goma tofu, eel and sushi.
 Sushi were warm, albeit smaller than average, scored, and very soft.
 It's an approach that I surprisingly didn't mind and actually found quite memorable.
 Prior to the trip I read a lot of reviews about bad services and sub-par decor but both were surprisingly fine.